 The thesis is usually one of the final study attainments of the degree and related to the completion of the degree.
-The student should check their completed studies from their personal study plan (PSP) and transcript of records, and make sure that the PSP is updated, approved by the academic advisor and meets the degree requirements.
-The student needs to request for a degree certificate by filling in a digital request form.
-In conjunction with ordering the degree certificate, students are asked to fill out an online graduate survey.
+Well in advance the student should check their completed studies from their personal study plan (PSP) and transcript of records, and make sure that the PSP is updated, approved by the academic advisor and meets the degree requirements.
+The student applies for graduation in student information system Sisu.
+Students can apply for graduation after PSP is approved, all the required studies are completed and registered, and thesis has been submitted for examination.
+In conjunction with graduation application, students are asked to fill out an online graduate survey.